vertica/client-application-examples/ADO.NET/GettingStarted/README.md

 ## Overview

 The sample application is meant to get you get started using the ADO.NET driver for Vertica.
-It connects using a connection string, exeutes a query, and prints the results.
+It connects using a connection string, executes a query, and prints the results.

 # Prerequisites

-For information on installing .NET, starting a Vertica docker container, and how to reference a NuGet package, see the README.md in the ADO.NET base directory.
+For information on installing .NET, starting a vertica-ce docker container, and how to reference a NuGet package, see the [README.md](https://github.com/vertica/client-application-examples/blob/main/ADO.NET/README.md) in the ADO.NET root directory.

 # Configuring the sample application